jonatanalvelid/etMINFLUX/README.md

 # etMINFLUX
-Event-triggered MINFLUX controller, written to interact with the abberior Imspector software, in turn controlling a MINFLUX microscope also capable of running confocal imaging.
+Event-triggered MINFLUX controller, written to interact with the abberior Imspector software, in turn controlling an Abberior MINFLUX microscope also capable of running confocal imaging.

 ## Installation instructions
 No installation of the codebase is required; the repository can be cloned/downloaded/copied, and in order to run the widget \_\_main\_\_.py should be run.

+The widget controls a commercial Abberior MINFLUX microscope, and thus requires such a system to function.

-The code requires a Python environment (such as a conda environment), has been developed and tested with Python v3.10 and Imspector v16.3.15645, and has the following dependencies:
+The code requires a Python environment (such as a conda environment), has been developed and tested with Python v3.10 and Imspector v16.3.15645 on Windows 10, and has the following dependencies:
 - specpy (https://pypi.org/project/specpy/, v1.2.3 used during development (works with Python 3.10); v1.2.1 available via pip works with Python 3.6 and has not been tested.
 See below for more info on specpy version.)
 You can simply import it or use the wheel to install it into your python env.)
 - qtpy (https://pypi.org/project/QtPy/)